World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/writeLine.md

 # Using `Write Line` to aid debugging

-The `WriteLine` activity is an outpu-only activity that can be used in a variety of ways
+The `WriteLine` activity is an output-only activity that can be used in a variety of ways

 ## Show variable value